Cohort 5 (2025)

 Project Objectives:

-This project integrates artificial intelligence (AI) into medication reconciliation to identify high-risk patients with diabetes, ensuring more accurate and targeted interventions.
+This project integrates artificial intelligence (AI) into medication reconciliation to identify patients with diabetes, ensuring more accurate and targeted interventions.

 Target Population: